-3 STAY: Arms the perimeter burglary protection, guarding protected doors, windows and other perimeter protection points, and sounds an alarm if one is opened.
-Also allows automatic bypassing of certain areas which permits movement within your house without causing an alarm.
-Late arrivals can enter through an entry delay zone without causing an alarm if the system is disarmed before the entry time expires.
-See ARMINGPERIMETER ONLY for a full explanation of the STAY key.
+3 STAY: Arms the perimeter burglary protection. guarding protected windows and other perimeter protection points, and sounds an alarm if one is opened.
+Allows automatic bypassing of certain areas, which allows movement within your house without causing an alarm.
+Late arrivals can enter through an entry delay zone without causing an alarm if the system is disarmed before the entry See time expires.
+ARMINGPERIMETER ONLY for a full explanation of the STAY key.

-4 MAXIMUM: Arms in manner similar to AWAY mode, but eliminates the entry delay period, thus providing maximum protection.
+4 MAX: Arms in manner similar to AWAY mode, but eliminates the entry delay period, thus providing maximum protection.
 An alarm will occur immediately upon opening any protection point, including entry delay zones.